akroshko/imagegrid-viewer/README.md

 The application *imagegrid-viewer* is written in C++ application for viewing large images in a grid.
-It was inspired from wanting an application for displaying freely available Government of Canada NTS (national topographic system) maps, but having a similar feel to when I used to pull out large numbers of maps and lay them out side-by-side on top of the university map cabinet.
+It was inspired from wanting an application for displaying freely available Government of Canada NTS (national topographic system) maps, but that has a similar feel as to when I used to pull maps out of the university map cabinet and lay them side-by-side.

-The application is very primitive upon it's original release and hogs resources such as memory and CPU.
-There are a lot of features to add, see [Features to be added](features-to-be-added) for a preliminary list.
-I would like *imagegrid-viewer* to end up being a fairly useable application for viewing large sets of large images.
-Large sets of large images isn't just limited to maps, but can also be:
+The initial release does not have a lot of features and hogs resources such as memory and CPU.
+However, I have plans to add additional features and fixes, see [features to be added](#features-to-be-added) for a preliminary list.
+I would like *imagegrid-viewer* to end up being a fairly useable application for viewing large sets of large images that are not just limited to maps but could include:

 - Images such as satellite photos.
 - Medical and scientific images.